HatchApps/xavier-help/clients.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/K9MX2tsKMW4?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-The Practice Dashboard looks, and functions, just like the [Xavier Sandbox](https://help.xavier-analytics.com/sandbox-reporting.html#customising-the-sandbox);
+The Practice Dashboard looks, and functions, just like the [Precision Sandbox](https://help.xavier-analytics.com/sandbox-reporting.html#customising-the-sandbox);
 a drag and drop report-builder, with spreadsheet-like functionality.
 You can choose the columns you want to see, group-by, sort, collapse and expand until you get it just how you want.
 If you're a fan of Excel's pivot tables, you'll find that option too in the columns panel